emonney/QuickApp/README.md

 *   If you get any other errors, consider running manually the steps to build the project and note where the errors occur.
     Open command prompt and do the below steps:
     1. run 'dotnet restore' from the two project folders - Restore nuget packages
-    2. run 'npm install' from the project with package.json - Restore node packages
+    2. run 'npm install' from the project with package.json - Restore npm packages
     3. run 'npm run dev-build' from the project with package.json - Build webpack vendor packages
     4. Try running the application again - Test to make sure it all works